 The Hundertwasser Art Centre is a truly iconic building; a unique architectural project dedicated to artist, visionary and ecological activist, Friedensreich Hundertwasser.
 Don't miss it!

 Te Huarewa Toi Wairau Māori - Wairau Maōri Art Gallery is home to the finest examples of contemporary Maōri art and is designed to promote and enhance Te Ao Maōri.
 It is the first unique and dedicated public Māori Art Gallery in Aotearoa New Zealand.

 The Whangārei Art Museum is permanent home for the city's art collection and embraces both heritage and contemporary artwork.

 Claphams National Clock Museum has the largest collection of timepieces in the Southern Hemisphere; be surprised and delighted by Victorian cuckoo clocks, rare antiques and many unique and fun clocks.

-Reyburn House Art Gallery is within a Historic Home belonging to the Northland Society of Arts.
-Exhibitions, featuring New Zealand artists, change monthly and the shop has a fine selection of gifts.
+Reyburn House Art Gallery in a Historic Home belongs to the Northland Society of Arts and has frequent exhibitions by New Zealand artists.

 The Hīhīaua Cultural Centre is the manifestation of the wish of local elders to reclaim, restore and renew Māori arts and culture.
 Out of their vision has risen what is now an award-winning architectural workshop, gallery and retail space filled with an eclectic exhibition of authentic Māori art and unique local creations from nationally renowned artists.
 Also enjoy frequent events, performances and learning experiences at this very special place of cross-cultural awareness and understanding.